Delegation

 Delegates serve for a 2-year term at the close of the Fall meeting following their election.
 A delegate may serve up to 3 consecutive terms.
 Alternate delegates serve for 1 year.

 APTAMD holds elections each year for one SPT and one SPTA to attend the upcoming House of DelegatesApplications to apply are open through Dec.
-1, 2021 at 11:59 pm.
+1st annually at 11:59 pm.
 Only student members of the APTA of Maryland may apply and vote.

 The delegation meets 1 day during the year in May or June in a centrally located venue.
 We also hold 3-4 conference calls.
 The actual number of meetings may vary depending on how many motions are being brought forth or co-sponsored by the chapter.